tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Director's Discretionary Targets

-A small part of the pixel budget may be allocated by the project as Director's Discretionary Targets (DDT), which is intended to facilitate observations that address scientific topics missed in the proposal review process.
-More information and deadlines are available from the [DDT program page](ddt.html).
+A number of targets per sector have been reserved for targets which are not covered in the exoplanet, asteroseismology, or GI target lists, yet may warrant inclusion as targets.
+Proposals for DDT targets can be submitted through MIT's [DDT program page](https://tess.mit.edu/science/ddt/).